 Naina Devi Temple is located in Nainital, a popular hill station in the Indian State of Uttarakhand.
 The Nainital city is set in a valley containing an eye-shaped lake called Naini lake, approximately two miles in circumference.
 It is believed that this Naini lake was formed by tears falling from the Goddess’ eyes.

 Situated a little further up the Ganges River than Haridwar, Rishikesh is considered the birthplace of yoga in India.
-It’s renowned for its many ashrams.
-Rishikesh, also known as Hrishikesh, is a city governed by Rishikesh Municipal Corporation and a tehsil (“township”) in the Dehradun district of the Indian state, Uttarakhand.
-Located in the foothills of the Himalayas in northern India, it is known as the “Gateway to the Garhwal Himalayas.”
+It’s renowned for its many ashrams and divine atmosphere.
+Rishikesh, also known as Hrishikesh, is a city governed by Rishikesh Municipal Corporation and a tehsil (“township”) in the Dehradun district of the Indian state Uttarakhand.
+It’s located in the foothills of the Himalayas in northern India.
+It is known as the “Gateway to the Garhwal Himalayas.”

-A Ganga Aarti is also held every evening in Rishikesh, at Parmarth Nitekan ashram, the most prominent ashram.
-Adventure activities, such as river rafting, are popular as well.
+A Ganga Aarti is also held every evening in Rishikesh, at Parmarth Nitekan Ashram, the most prominent ashram in Rishikesh.
+Adventure activities, such as river rafting, are popular among tourists.
 You’ll also find several Hindu temples in Rishikesh.
 The feel of the Ganges River is more natural in Rishikesh, where it flows freely.
 This is in contrast to Haridwar, where it’s directed through a series of man-made channels.

 If you’re a western spiritual seeker, you should head to Rishikesh.
 Plenty of foreigners go there to study yoga, as it has a much more international feel than other cities in India, such as Haridwar.
-There are chilled out cafes serving western food, inexpensive guesthouses and backpacker hostels full of travelers, book stores, clothing stores, as well as healing centers offering Reiki and Ayurveda, and yoga and meditation.
+There are cafes that serve western food, inexpensive guesthouses and backpacker hostels full of travelers, book stores, clothing stores, and healing centers that offer Reiki and Ayurveda, yoga, and meditation.
+This is one of the most popular cities in India for tourists.

 Insider Tip: Always have a head covering at The Golden Temple.
 Scarves are provided in bins located at the entrance of the Temple.